ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 {: #mcv_ordering-req}

 Ensure that you completed the following tasks:
-* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section at the top of the ordering page.
+* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 * You reviewed the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
 * You reviewed the instance and domain name format.
 The domain name and subdomain label are used to generate the user name and server names of the instance.